 You're doing yourself a big favor by asking this question in particular.
 If you know what to expect in the coming week or two, you can more easily plan for the best approach in your job search and where you stand against the other candidates.
 Make sure you stay flexible with their requests for further interviews or whatever other means of weeding candidates out.

-Don’t let fear or your nerves to get the best of you when it comes to the interviewing process.
-These are just a few of the questions to ask in an interview and recruiters typically don’t mind answering them.
-Don’t be afraid to add more questions you may have to this list and make note of the important details of their answers.
+Don't let fear or your nerves to get the best of you when it comes to the interviewing process.
+These are just a few of the questions to ask in an interview and recruiters typically don't mind answering them.
+One way to remember some of these questions when you’re getting ready to go into your interview is to write them down and look back at them as the interview is winding down so you can remember.
+This will once again highlight how you’ve spent extra time doing your research and getting ready for the interview.
+Don't be afraid to add more questions you may have to this list and make note of the important details of their answers.

 Hiring managers want to hear from you and by asking questions that pertain to the job, the company, and/or their hiring process, you show you have a more vested interested in the position than many other candidates may have.